MieszkoWrzeszczynski/Grammar-Corrector/README.md

 ### Available flags
 * --f -> Use frequency dictionary
-* --i -> Use interactive mode (First the best match will be applicated as the answer)
+* --i -> Use interactive mode (The best match will be applicated as the answer)